rainaldisatria/faith/README.md

 ## Notes
 - All rights reserverd to their respective owners.
 - You must have a license to use the Assets in Assets/Assets folder.
 You can get the license [here](https://github.com/rainaldisatria/faith/wiki/Assets-used-from-Unity-Asset-Store).
 (We get it all for free).
+- There are placeholder assets tagged with "placeholder_" at the start of their name.
+Please don't use or redistribute those assets.

 ## Built with
 - State Machine, Event Channel from Unity Open Project #1: